DSXiangLi/DecryptPrompt/README.md

 ### Train for Dialogue
 - LaMDA: Language Models for Dialog Applications
-- Sparrow: Improving alignment of dialogue agents via targeted human judgements star:
+- Sparrow: Improving alignment of dialogue agents via targeted human judgements :star:
 - BlenderBot 3: a deployed conversational agent that continually learns to responsibly engage
 - How NOT To Evaluate Your Dialogue System: An Empirical Study of Unsupervised Evaluation Metrics for Dialogue Response Generation